Hobo Eggs: A Ridiculously Simple & Surprisingly Delicious Breakfast

 • Melt the butter in a non-stick skillet over medium heat.
 You can use a Teflon type of pan or a cast iron pan that has a good non-stick surface built up from being well seasoned.
 For an alternative cooking method, substitute a pie iron for the skillet and cook over a campfire.

 • Place the bread in the melted butter and let it lightly brown on each side, about 1-2 minutes per side.
-You can also do the same with the cut-out piece and use it for dipping … or … you can just feed it to the birds at your campsite.
+You can also do the same with the cut-out piece and use it for dipping.

 • Gently crack the egg and carefully pour it into the hole in the bread.